-For the purpose of this report, we have limited our discussion to the no-project and Corpspreferred TSP of widening both Inner and Outer turning basins with disposal of all suitable material at beneficial re-use sites, and disposal of limited amounts at Class I and II landfills.
-Widening will result in greater efficiency of shipping, with fewer, larger ships, and increased navigation safety, lessening the risk of future groundings, potential spills, and consequent effects on fish and wildlife resources.
-The extent of disturbance to benthic habitats needed to widen the turning basins is 10.5 ac of previously undredged, shallower subtidal benthic habitat for OHTB widening and 10.1 ac of previously dredged portions of Inner Harbor and excavation of adjacent fast lands for IHTB widening.
+For the purposes of this report, we have limited our discussion to the no-project and Corpspreferred TSP of widening both Inner and Outer turning basins with disposal of all suitable material at beneficial re-use sites, and disposal of limited amounts at Class I and II landfills.
+Widening the turning basins will result in greater efficiency of shipping, with fewer, larger ships, and increased navigation safety, lessening the risk of future groundings, chemical spills, and consequent effects on fish and wildlife resources.
+The extent of disturbance to benthic habitats needed to widen the turning basins is 15.3 ac of previously undredged, shallower subtidal benthic habitat for OHTB widening and 7.0 ac of previously dredged portions of Inner Harbor.
+About 9.9 ac of new open water and subtidal benthic habitat will be created during IHTB widening by upland excavation.

 Evaluation of the suitability of dredged material for use at the alternative placement sites, at this time, has been approximated based on location and depth (Port 2021).
 There has been testing for other project and maintenance activities that supports this evaluation, and additional testing is planned prior to the proposed project.
 In general, young bay mud is deemed acceptable as wetland non-cover, and material at and below contact with old bay mud or Merritt sand is suitable for any re-use.
-But there are significant exceptions assumed for the upper 15 feet of materials on fast lands (Howard, Schnitzer, and Alameda) as well as in water in the basin area between Schnitzer and Howard Terminal that are all expected to require Class I or II landfill disposal.
+But there are significant exceptions assumed for the upper 15 feet of materials on fast lands (Howard and Alameda) as well as in water in the basin area between Schnitzer and Howard Terminal that are all expected to require Class I or II landfill disposal.
 We support the plan to conduct further testing to verify these estimated quantities.
 We also recommend that the future increased increment of dredged material derived from maintenance of this project be considered for beneficial re-use in tidal restorations to the maximum extent practicable, and to the extent deemed suitable, such as at Eden Landing, Cullinan Ranch, Montezuma Wetlands, Alviso Ponds, or other re-use sites.

-The placement sites have not yet been formally designated, but for purposes of illustration we will assume non-cover would be placed at Montezuma Wetlands (the only currently-permitted site that accepts non-cover) and cover would be placed at Cullinan Ranch.
-Placement of the dredged material from the project at these permitted restoration sites will contribute to meeting their habitat benefit goals.
+The placement sites have not yet been formally designated, but for purposes of illustration we will assume non-cover would be placed at Montezuma Wetlands (the only currently permitted site that accepts non-cover) and cover would be placed at Cullinan Ranch.
+If placement of the dredged material from the project is able to be delivered to these permitted restoration sites it will contribute to meeting their habitat benefit goals faster than anticipated.
 Prior testing done in the 1990s for the 50-foot deepening project and later testing for maintenance dredging suggests that most of the turning basin dredged material will at least meet state criteria for use as non-cover (foundation) material in wetland restoration and a modest amount will be suitable as cover in wetland restoration.
 The quantity of this benefit can be expressed in several ways - the benefit associated with the dredged material volume from the project as a fraction of the total volume needed for restoration, or the benefit associated with the acceleration of the restoration expressed as habitat value.
 These benefits were estimated using simplified Habitat Evaluation Procedures calculations (Appendix A).